Meet Enilda Romero-Hall

 Management of Instructional Development

-Career Specialties: In her research, Enilda Romero-Hall is currently exploring different topics in the instructional design and technology field.
-Her research interests include multimedia instruction, emotion in learning, human-computer interaction and distance/online education.
+In her research, Enilda Romero-Hall is currently exploring different topics in the instructional design and technology field related to web- and computer-based instruction and learning.
+Her research interests include the design and development of multimedia instruction, human-computer interaction, online social communities and blended/hybrid education.

 Romero, E.J.
 (2017).
 Posting, Sharing, Networking, and Connecting: Use of Social Media Content by Graduate Students.
 TechTrends.

 Romero, E.J. & Scott, J. (2017).
 Monitoring brain activity of geriatric learners with low-cost neurophysiological technology.
 Mind, Brain, and Education, 11(1), pp. 3-9.

 Romero, E.J., Watson G.S., Adcock, A., Bliss, J., & Adams Tufts, K. (2016).
 Emotive responsive animated agents: Effects on visual attention, emotion, performance, and perceptions.
 Journal of Computer-Assisted Learning, 32(4), pp. 360-373.

 Romero, E.J.
 (2015).
 Pain assessment and management in nursing education using computer-based simulations.
 Pain Management Nursing, 16(4), pp. 609-616.

 Romero, E.J., Watson, G.S. & Papelis, Y. (2014).
 Using physiological measures to assess the effects of animated pedagogical agents on multimedia instruction.
 Journal of Educational Multimedia and Hypermedia, 23(4), pp. 359-384.

 Romero, E.J., Watson, G.S., Papelis, Y. & Garcia, H. (2014).
 Nursing pain assessment & management: A 3D interactive simulation.
 International Journal of Designs for Learning, 5(1), pp. 43-56.